saurabytes/MonarchMoneyTrendReport/README.md

 * Correct Calendar Year pull-down to only be years of data instead of since 2000

-* "Last year YTD", "Last 12 months" and "This quarter" to pop-up calendar
+* Added "Last year YTD", "Last 12 months" and "This quarter" to pop-up calendar

 * Hide Accounts Net Worth Graph Panel

-* Show Pending Transactions in Red when Settings / Preferences / "Allow Edits to Pending Transactions" is set to "Off".
+* Show Pending Transactions in Red when S**ettings / Preferences** / "Allow Edits to Pending Transactions" is set to "Off".